 - Newly created routes may take up to 30 minutes to by indexed and may not show up in the ADD ADDITIONAL ROUTE box until after the index is complete.

-- If you made a mistake when combining routes, click the UNDO button in the elevation profile box.
+- If you made a mistake when combining routes, click the UNDO button at the top of the right column.

 - Zoom in closely to the point where two routes will meet to be certain you can click the green dot and not just place a new section on the first route.

 Learn how to simply split up a long route into two shorter routes

 - While VIEWING A ROUTE (not editing it), Click & Drag across the elevation profile to make a selection.
 Use the end-bars to refine your selection.